 - The connection is only secured up to the VPN’s servers; the connection from the VPN provider’s servers to the final destination is once again unencrypted.
 That means the VPN provider, as well as any other networking equipment along the rest of the way, may be able to see your data, and can at least see which servers you’re connecting to.

 - You’re adding steps between your computer and the server you’re accessing.
 The practical effect of this is that your connection becomes slower.
-How much slower varies based on the VPN service you’re using, their capacity, and the server you’re attempting to access.
+How much slower varies based on the VPN service you use, their capacity, and the servers you attempt to access.

 - Not all VPN services support all protocols.
 For example, your web browsing might work, but your attempts to use BitTorrent might not.

 - Not all remote servers allow connections through VPNs.
-One non-security-related reason to use a VPN is it can make you appear as if you’re located in another country.
-As a result, many services – such as streaming video services – block connections using VPNs.
+One non-security-related reason to use a VPN is that it can make you appear as if you’re located in another country.
+As a result, many services — such as streaming video services — block connections that use VPNs.

-- Not all governments allow VPN connections out of their countries, so as to effectively censor what their residents can view.
+- Not all governments allow VPN connections to services based in their countries, so as to effectively censor what their residents can view.

-The ISP you’re connecting through can’t see, for example, that you’re using BitTorrent, but the VPN service can.
+Using a VPN, the ISP you’re connecting through can’t see that you’re using BitTorrent (for example), but the VPN service can.
 Your ISP would still see that: